 These policies complement each other to provide assurance that cryptographic material is securely managed throughout its life cycle and that access to other data and functions provided by the product is properly controlled.
-Configurable parameters that determine many of the variable aspects of the module's behaviour are specified by the higher level Operational Policy implemented at two levels: the cryptographic module as a whole and the individual partition.
+Configurable parameters that determine many of the variable aspects of the module's behavior are specified by the higher level Operational Policy implemented at two levels: the cryptographic module as a whole and the individual partition.
 This is described in section 3.1.

 The Identification and Authentication policy is crucial for security enforcement and it is described in section 3.4.
 The access control policy is the main security functional policy enforced by the module and is described in section 3.5, which also describes the supporting object re-use policy.
 Cryptographic Material Management is described in section 3.6.
-Cryptographic operations are described in section 3.7.
-The module self-tests are described in section 3.8.
-Firmware security, physical security and fault tolerance are described in sections 3.9 through 3.12.
+Firmware security, physical security and fault tolerance are described in sections 3.8 through 3.12.